BUILT: c. 1912

 Now, he haunts the grounds and has been able to unplug extension cords, move lights, slam doors, and move the elevator up and down.
 Other occurrences include electronic equipment malfunctioning inside the theater when they were working fine prior to entering the building.

 However, not all of the paranormal activity may be Duffin’s fault.
-An area next to the Capitol Theatre called the West Temple and 2nd South area have a haunted past as well.
+An area next to the Capitol Theatre called the West Temple and 2nd South area has a haunted past as well.
 The areas banks and hotels are known for their spiritual idea.
 One such hotel was the spot of the murder of the Emanuel David family.
 A mother threw her children off the 12th floor of the site, and people can now hear a child screaming “Mom, don’t make me do it!”.
 Several other murders have taken place in the area.

 In Popular Culture